tamjid-ahsan/Garment-worker-efficiency/README.md

 #### Pipelining
-I used pipeline from sklraen to transform data.
+I used pipeline from sklraen with a custom function to transform data.
+These are available in this repository.